-Dr Marguerite Evans-Galea AM, Director, STEM Careers Strategy, Australian Academy of Technology & Engineering; and Co-founder & Co-Chair, Women in STEMM Australia
+Dr Marguerite Evans-Galea AM, Director, STEM Careers Strategy, Australian Academy of Technology & Engineering; and Co-founder, Women in STEMM Australia

-Dr Marguerite Evans-Galea AM is a scientist, executive, board director and chair.
-Dr Evans-Galea has led international research programs in cell and gene therapy for genetic disease at world-leading organisations in the United States and Australia, and has received numerous awards for her research and leadership.
-A leading advocate for STEM research, innovation, inclusion and allyship, Marguerite oversees three of ATSE's STEM Careers initiatives – IMNIS, STELR and the $41.2 million Elevate: Boosting Women in STEM program.
+Dr Marguerite Evans-Galea is a scientist, executive and board director working at the interface of industry, academia and government.
+Dr Evans-Galea has led international research programs in cell and gene therapy at world-leading organisations in the United States and Australia, and has received numerous awards for her research and leadership.
+She leads a suite of national STEM education and careers initiatives with the Australian Academy of Technological Sciences & Engineering and is an advocate for STEM research, innovation, inclusion and allyship.
+Dr Evans-Galea co-founded Women in STEMM Australia and is a Member of the Order of Australia.

 Associate Professor Melissa Hart, Graduate Director, ARC Centre of Excellence for Climate Extremes, UNSW Sydney

 Associate Professor Melissa Hart has developed a national, cross-institutional graduate program which has reimagined the traditional Australian PhD.
 The program has provided over 160 PhD students with the skills, knowledge, and experience fundamental to developing world leading climate science researchers.
 Her research looks at the impact of cities on climate and climate on cities, and the meteorological controls on air pollution.
 She is a strong advocate for gender equity in science and is a former chair of the Australian Meteorological and Oceanographic Society's equity and diversity committee.

 Professor Grant Hose, Associate Dean Innovation, Faculty of Science and Engineering, Macquarie University